Rakshithajagadeesh07/Exp-3SE/README.md

 # AIM:

-To study the problem statement ,SRS document and draw the UML diagram of railway management system system
+To study the problem statement ,SRS document and draw the UML diagram of railway management system.

 # SRS (Procedure):